By Stephanie Younger •

-The day before the protest at the Lee Statue – Tuesday, June 2 – The Show Must Be Paused and its mission was co-opted and called, “Blackout Tuesday.”
+The day before the protest at the Lee Statue – Tuesday, June 2nd – The Show Must Be Paused and its mission was co-opted and called, “Blackout Tuesday.”
 Tens of millions of Instagram users, many of which are comprised of white people and non-Black people of color, posted a black square on their profiles “in solidarity with the Black community.”
 A few of these users were so-called “well-intentioned” white liberals that I previously knew.
-Quite a few of them unfriended, unfollowed and blocked me on social media for speaking out and taking action against anti-Black racism, years prior to the current uprisings in defense of Black life.
-Many of the white liberals I knew who participated in so-called “Blackout Tuesday” have suppressed my voice as a Black woman by labeling me with stereotypes rooted in misogynoir.
+Quite a few of them unfriended, unfollowed and blocked me on social media for speaking out and taking action against anti-Black racism, years prior to the current uprisings.
+Many of the white liberals I knew who participated in so-called “Blackout Tuesday” have suppressed my voice as a Black girl by labeling me with stereotypes rooted in misogynoir.
 Those who have been apathetic towards the long fight for Black lives seemingly remained silent until recently, when being “down” for Black lives was seen as a trend.
-These were also white liberals who have silenced me and told me to my face that what I do “isn’t real activism,” while being praised for co-opting experiences that they don’t carry and movements that aren’t about them.
-I am especially infuriated with the fact that white liberals are co-opting anti-racism in a way that is self-serving, and garners the support that Black women need, and Black women who experience first-hand what the so-called “well-intentioned” white liberals do to us behind closed doors.
+These were also white liberals who have silenced me and told me to my face that what I do isn’t real activism, while being praised for co-opting experiences that they don’t carry and movements that aren’t about them.
+I am especially infuriated with the fact that white liberals are co-opting anti-racism in a way that is self-serving, and garners the support that we need; many of us who experience first-hand what the so-called “well-intentioned” white liberals do to us behind closed doors.